PX4/PX4-user_guide/en/flight_controller/beaglebone_blue.md

 scp hello.txt debian@BBBluePX4:/home/debian/px4/posix-configs
 rm hello.txt
 ```
-After verifying that the file was indeed copied, delete it.
+Verify that the file is indeed copied, and then delete it from BBBluePX4.

 ### Native Builds (optional)